 Strategy Dictates Frequency

-A well-defined strategy tells you exactly when to enter, and under what conditions, as well as where to get out for a profit or loss.
+A well-defined strategy tells you exactly when to enter, under what conditions, and when to get out for a profit or loss.
 Since day traders take the trades their strategies tell them to take, trading quantity and frequency will vary daily.

 Your strategy should act as a filter for how often you should trade.
-Having strategies for both trending and ranging environments – along with a way to determine whether the ranging or trending strategy should be employed – will allow you to have at least some trades nearly every day.
+Having strategies for both trending and ranging environments—along with a way to determine which to employ—will allow you to have at least some trades nearly every day.

 Maximum Daily Trades

 While your strategy determines how often you day trade, overtrading can occur when you take more trades than your strategy dictates.
 This is often a result of boredom or lack of discipline.
-Since these trades occur outside of a tested strategy, they are less likely to perform well, reducing profitability and increasing commission costs unnecessarily.
+Since these trades occur outside of a tested strategy, they are less likely to perform well.
+They tend to reduce profitability and increase commission costs unnecessarily.

-While commission costs are often viewed as a hurdle to day traders, this is typically because they are overtrading, or aren't using a good day trading method.
-With a good day trading method, commissions aren't typically a major concern.
+Although commission costs are often viewed as a hurdle to day traders, this is typically because they are overtrading or aren't using a good day trading method.
+With a disciplined strategy, commissions aren't typically a major concern.

 Minimum Daily Trades

 Again, trade what your strategy dictates.
 When traders undertrade, they typically skip the signals built into their strategies.
-This is often due to fear of losing, not being ready to trade, or the strategy may be one that sounds good in theory, but doesn't work as well in reality and is therefore too hard to implement.
+This is often due to fear of losing or not being ready to trade.
+Sometimes, though, the strategy may be one that sounds good in theory, but doesn't work as well in reality and is therefore too hard to implement.

 Some traders mistakenly believe that undertrading is better than overtrading.
 This is a false assumption.
-If you have a strategy that tends to win over many trades, by skipping trades, you reduce your chances for success.
+If you have a strategy that tends to win over the course of many trades, then by skipping trades, you reduce your chances for success.

-For example, assume you have a strategy that wins 55 percent of the time.
+Let's say you have a strategy that wins 55% of the time.
 By skipping a trade, you are more likely to skip a winning trade than you are to skip a losing trade.
-Track your performance and take the trades your strategy gives you.
+Track your performance, ensure you have a winning strategy, and then take the trades your strategy gives you.

 Develop Your Strategy